He has successfully completed assignments for many clients including the following:

 Who are you and what do you do?

 Chris Angove has had a passion for electrical and electronics engineering from an early age.
 He owns and manages Faraday Consultancy Limited (FCL).
 FCL provides professional

-engineering support to client companies across many sectors including: RF, microwave, analog and digital hardware design and development,
+engineering support to client companies across many sectors including: RF, microwave, analog, high-speed digital,

 and Wales (registration number 2938426).